osm2pgsql-dev/osm2pgsql-website/_manual/06-flex-output.md

    other strings will result in `NULL`.
 9. *Version >= 1.5.0*{: .version} For `json` and `jsonb` columns string, number, and boolean values are converted to their JSON equivalent as you would expect.
+(The special floating point numbers `NaN` and `Inf` can not be represented in JSON and are converted to `null`).
 An empty table is converted to an (empty) JSON object, tables that only have consecutive integer keys starting from 1 are converted into JSON arrays.
 All other tables are converted into JSON objects.
 Mixed key types are not allowed.
 Osm2pgsql will detect loops in tables and return an error.
 10. For text columns and any other not specially recognized column types, booleans result in an error and numbers are converted to strings.
 11. *Version >= 1.7.0*{: .version} For `insert()` only: Geometry objects are